On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: A local structure theorem for metrics with Laplace eigenvalues of higher multiplicity

 A particularly interesting class of examples is that of conformally covariant operators on vector bundles equipped with a metric $g$ as treated by Canzani \cite{Canzani2014}.
 An inspection of the conformal variation computed in \cite[Proposition 5.4]{Canzani2014} allows us to conclude that the failure of the SAH at a metric $g$ for an eigenvalue $\lambda$ in the conformal class is equivalent to the following: There exists a basis $\{u_\alpha\}$ of $E_\lambda$ and an element $A\in \mathbb R^{\frac{m(m+1)}{2}}$ so that

 Specializing to conformally covariant operators acting on smooth functions, this becomes

 just like for the Laplace-Beltrami operator.
-Canzani proved that this condition is never satisfied in multiplicity $2$, i.e., that there are no conformally degenerate eigenvalues of multiplicity $2$ in this setting \cite[Proposition 5.6]{Canzani2014}.
+Canzani proved that this condition is never satisfied in multiplicity $2$, i.e., that there are no conformally unstable eigenvalues of multiplicity $2$ in this setting \cite[Proposition 5.6]{Canzani2014}.
 Actually her proof shows something stronger, namely that even in higher multiplicity there can never be a pair of eigenfunctions $u_1$ and $u_2$ such that the above identity is satisfied.
-Inspecting the proof of Theorem \ref{theorem: general local structure theorem} it is not hard to see that this implies a $1$-parameter non-crossing rule for all conformally covariant operators acting on smooth functions.
+Inspecting the proof of Proposition \ref{theorem: general local structure theorem} it is not hard to see that this implies a $1$-parameter non-crossing rule for all conformally covariant operators acting on smooth functions.

-The preceding observations and the proof of \Cref{theorem:degenerate} (\Cref{section: degenerate eigenvalues}), which develops techniques for showing that relations between eigenfunctions of the form $A^{\alpha\beta} u_\alpha u_\beta \equiv 0$ are rarely satisfied, suggest that our methods can be applied to a great variety of operators. \end{remark}
+The preceding observations and the proof of \Cref{theorem:nontransverse} (\Cref{section: nontransverse eigenvalues}), which develops techniques for showing that relations between eigenfunctions of the form $A^{\alpha\beta} u_\alpha u_\beta \equiv 0$ are rarely satisfied, suggest that our methods can be applied to a great variety of operators. \end{remark}

-\Cref{theorem:nondegenerate structure theorem} follows directly by combining \Cref{theorem: general local structure theorem} and \Cref{proposition:submersion equivalent linear nondeg}.
+\Cref{theorem:transverse structure theorem} follows directly by combining \Cref{theorem: general local structure theorem} and \Cref{proposition:submersion equivalent linear nondeg}.

-Theorem \ref{theorem:nondegenerate structure theorem}, together with the cofinite transversality theory presented in \Cref{section: appendix 1}, already implies that Theorem \ref{theorem:nonCrossing} holds in the complement of those metrics admitting a degenerate eigenvalue.
+Theorem \ref{theorem:transverse structure theorem}, together with the cofinite transversality theory presented in \Cref{section: appendix 1}, already implies that Theorem \ref{theorem:nonCrossing} holds in the complement of those metrics admitting an unstable eigenvalue.
 In order to establish Theorem \ref{theorem:nonCrossing} in full we still have to show that the set of such metrics is small.
-A careful proof of \Cref{theorem:nonCrossing} is therefore presented at the end of \cref{section: degenerate eigenvalues}.
+A careful proof of \Cref{theorem:nonCrossing} is therefore presented at the end of \cref{section: nontransverse eigenvalues}.